fusioncharts/dev_centre_docs/chart-guide/standard-charts/radar-chart.md

 As an example, we will create our first radar chart that plots the results of a customer feedback survey based on five categories.
 The radar chart will be used to compare the results for each category and determine what service needs improvement.

-To create a radar chart, set the `type` attribute to `radar` and follow the steps given below:
+To create a radar chart follow the steps given below:

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `radar`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using`width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

+**In the JSON data:**

+* Set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

 * Specify the label for a data item using the `label` attribute.
 This attribute belongs to the `category` object, which in turn belongs to the `categories` object.